 I’m not saying The HMRC are happy with this answer, but we at last have an idea of what The Revenue wants from us.
-As accountants we can now set a clear economic model for employment status.
+As Charter Partners accountants Bundaberg we can now set a clear economic model for employment status.
 Driver status is relevant to VAT status.
 However, in this blog we are concentrating on VAT, so I will focus on that aspect of employment status.

 I’m afraid that if you are after a definite answer on how employment status will affect your VAT bill you are going to be disappointed.
 There is no definitively safe VAT trading model within the hire and reward industry, and what I mean to say is that everything is open to question as far as The VAT man is concerned.